Nebula-Software-Systems/Nebula.Caching/docs/documentation/AttributeUsage/AttributeUsage.md

 ## Custom Key Names

-Traditionally, you want to use the automatically generated cache keys, because they are designed so that no collisions occcur.
-The way we generate keys is also helpful, because they indicate from which method you are caching data from, which can be very helpful.
+Traditionally, you want to use the automatically generated cache keys, because they are designed so that no collisions occur.
+The way we generate keys is also helpful because they indicate from which method you are caching data from, which can be very helpful.

-Despite of the advantages of using our generated cache keys, you might want to set your cache keys with custom names which might be better for your, mainly because you might understand them better.
+Despite the advantages of using our generated cache keys, you might want to set your cache keys with custom names which might be better for your, mainly because you might understand them better.

 To fulfill that need, we introduced a property in our attribute definition called _**CustomCacheName**_.